georgeee/cardano-sl-article/article.md

 3. Would be easy to integrate with HD wallets, i.e. to easily delegate from all keys of HD wallet tree/subtree to somebody.

-## Original Schema
+## Scheme

 The concept of delegation is simple: any stakeholder can allow a delegate to generate blocks on her behalf.
 In the context of our protocol, where a slot leader signs the block it generates for a certain slot, such a scheme can be implemented in a straightforward way based on proxy signatures.
 A stakeholder can transfer the right to generate blocks by creating a proxy signing key that allows the delegate to sign messages of the form _$(st, d, sl_j)$_ (i.e., the format of messages signed in Protocol $\pi\textsubscript{DPoS}$ to authenticate a block).
+Protocol $\pi\textsubscript{DPoS}$ is described in [Ouroboros paper](https://eprint.iacr.org/2016/889.pdf), page `[33]`.
 In order to limit the delegate’s block generation power to a certain range of epochs/slots, the stakeholder can limit the proxy signing key’s valid message space to strings ending with a slot number _$sl_j$_ within a specific range of values.
 The delegate can use a proxy signing key from a given stakeholder to simply run Protocol $\pi\textsubscript{DPoS}$ on her behalf, signing the blocks this stakeholder was elected to generate with the proxy signing key.

-This simple scheme is secure due to the Verifiability and Prevention of Misuse properties of proxy signature schemes, which ensure that any stakeholder can verify that a proxy signing key was actually issued by a specific stakeholder to a specific delegate and that the delegate can only use these keys to sign messages inside the key’s valid message space, respectively.
+This scheme is secure due to the _Verifiability and Prevention of Misuse_ properties of proxy signature schemes, which ensure that any stakeholder can verify that a proxy signing key was actually issued by a specific stakeholder to a specific delegate and that the delegate can only use these keys to sign messages inside the key’s valid message space, respectively. _Verifiability and Prevention of Misuse_ is described in the [paper](https://eprint.iacr.org/2003/096.pdf) “Secure Proxy Signature Schemes for Delegation of Signing Rights”, page `[2]`.

 We remark that while proxy signatures can be described as a high level generic primitive, it is easy to construct such schemes from standard digital signature schemes through delegation-by-proxy.
 In this construction, a stakeholder signs a certificate specifying the delegates identity (e.g., its public key) and the valid message space.
 Later on, the delegate can sign messages within the valid message space by providing signatures for these messages under its own public key along with the signed certificate.
 As an added advantage, proxy signature schemes can also be built from aggregate